SLMillar/hobby-selector/en/step_1.md

     + B
     + Logo

-In the centre there is the **blocks panel** which is colour-coded and allows you to access various code blocks.
+In the centre, there is the **blocks panel**, which is colour-coded and allows you to access various code blocks.

-On the right side is the **code editor panel** to drag and drop blocks into when creating your program.
+On the right side, is the **code editor panel** to drag and drop blocks into when creating your program.

 The MakeCode editor panel already contains two blocks: <code style="background-color: #1e90ff">on start</code> and <code style="background-color: #1e90ff">forever</code>.

-### Show Icon
+### Show icon

 You are going to use the <code style="background-color: #1e90ff">forever</code> block to see how the LEDs on the simulator work.